Logging is an essential tool in every developer's arsenal. It helps

 The configuration settings required are put into either of the following files:

-framework looks for the configuration file in the file path relative to the application's base directory defined by the AppDomain.CurrentDomain.BaseDirectory
+The log4net framework looks for the configuration file in the file path relative to the application's base directory defined by the AppDomain.CurrentDomain.BaseDirectory

 property.
-The only thing that the log4net
+The only thing that the log4net framework searches for inside of the configuration

-tag.
+file is the <log4net> tag.
 A complete sample configuration file is shown

 below: